In this section:

 The Endpoint Summary page displays when you select a log file node in the navigation tree.

-The 2020.3 release of Application Control includes the checkbox to include - or exclude - Overwrite and Rename requests.
+Application Control (2020.3 and later) includes the checkbox to include - or exclude - Overwrite and Rename requests.

 In many cases, these requests are generated automatically by background activities within Windows.

 The summary shows the number of requests processed by Application Control.
 The top row of the table shows the total number of requests for all users.
 The remaining rows show the number of requests for each user.
 The Total column shows the total number of requests, allowed and denied.
 The Allowed/Denied column shows the number of allowed or denied requests.

 Click on any Total link to display the Log File Contents Request List.

 To export the log file in XML format, select Export on the Rules Analyzer ribbon.

 You can select View the requests by processing time on the Summary page to display a Request List page showing requests sorted with the longest running request first.